dmbarbour/awelon/AboutABC.md

         $ :: [x→x'] * (x * e) → (x' * e)

-Loops can be modeled with fixpoint combinators.
-A simple fixpoint combinator is `[^'wo]wo^'wo`, and a variation suitable for AO's standard environment is `r[^'wol]wo^'wol`.
-These apply to a block and cause it to construct itself (in fixpoint form) as an argument. *Note:* long running services or applications are not modeled by loops.
-Instead, incremental automata or reactive behaviors are defined assuming an *implicit* top-level loop, which is ultimately provided by the compiler.
+Loops are modeled via fixpoint combinators, in particular the strict fixpoint combinator called the Z combinator.
+A simple Z combinator is `[^'o]o^'o`.
+A variation suitable for AO's multi-stack environment is `r[^'wol]wo^'wol`.
+But note that loops should always terminate in Awelon project; we'll use higher layers (streaming, RDP) for long running services.

 Higher order programming can be modeled as a block that expects a block as an argument.
 Currying (partial application) can be modeled by combining quotation with composition.